 Some experience of geography in Year 12 and Year 13 will help, but is not strictly necessary.
 Depending on how students wish to develop their geographical interests, a background in science or experience of humanities or social science subjects (eg, languages, history, digital technologies) can be useful.

-The 100-level courses are interrelated, with GEOG 106 based on an integrated approach to understanding the interaction of physical and human processes, and the other two courses focused more on natural and human environments.
+The two courses are interrelated, with GEOG 106 based on an integrated approach to understanding the interaction of physical and human processes, and GEOG 110 focused more on natural and human environments.

 Each course has three hours of lectures a week.
 There are also regular two-hour lab classes for exploring the issues raised in lectures in more detail.
 These labs are an opportunity to get to know your classmates better, as much of the work is group-based, as well as to gain some experience of practical investigation in Geography.